sandialabs/faodel/examples/services/README.md

 Services Examples
 =================
-FAODEL provides a few built-in services to make it easier to write jobs.
+Faodel provides a few built-in services to make it easier to write jobs.
 Backburner is a thread that allows users to queue up work that should be run at a later point in time (eg to avoid deadlock).
 Mpi_sync_start is a service that uses mpi to pass configuration info between the nodes